 Student Jobs Available

-- The Department of Physics is seeking a student with work-study funding who is detailed oriented, organized, dependable and outgoing to serve as a receptionist/office assistant.
+The Department of Physics is seeking a work-study student who is detail-oriented, organized, dependable and outgoing to serve as a receptionist/office assistant.
 Duties will include greeting visitors, answering phones, sorting mail, photocopying, mailings, light typing, running on-campus errands and other duties as assigned.
-Applicants must have basic computer skills and be customer-service oriented.
-Only students with federal work-study grants should apply.
-Interested applicants should contact Jackie Sampson at email@example.com.
+Applicants must have basic computer skills, be customer-service oriented, and have good communication skills.
+For more information and to apply, contact Jackie Sampson at firstname.lastname@example.org.

 Please note that work-study students will be paid through the Federal Work Study Program (FWS).
 In order to qualify for the FWS, students must apply for federal assistance through the Free Application for Federal Student Aid (FAFSA).